arduino/Arduino/hardware/arduino/avr/libraries/Thread/README.md

 #### variables

-`therad`	dinamic pointer on the process stack structure
+`therad`	dynamic pointer on the process stack structure
 		what can be used for reentrant and identification